-In the Gospel of John, this is the first public act of Jesus, and it is the woman, his mother, who initiates this first display of his divine origins when he 'let his glory be seen'.
-Her total trust that he will respond to her observation helps to explain why we look to Mary as a model of faith and discipleship.
+The Gospel of John depicts Jesus' first public act-and it is a woman, his mother, who initiates this first display of his divine origins, in which he 'let his glory be seen'.
+Her total trust that he will respond to her observation helps explain why we regard Mary as a model of faith and discipleship.
 Jesus takes the symbol of the old rituals of Israel-the water for ritual cleanliness-and transforms it into something new.
-This is a recurring motif in John.
+This is a recurring theme in the Gospel of John.
 Another recurring theme is that of 'the hour' of Jesus.
-In John's Gospel, 'the hour' will not be finally fulfilled until the supreme moment when Jesus shows the fullness of his love for both his Father and for all people; the moment when he is 'lifted up' on the cross.
-This story is about much more than the performance of a miracle at a wedding feast.
-In the performance of this sign, Jesus reveals something of the power and glory of God operating in and through him, and it is this revelation of the glory of God that has a transformative effect on his disciples as they come to believe in him.
-The miracle at Cana announces the richness of the gifts of God that Jesus has come to dispense, and for the disciples and for all who come to believe in Jesus, this is a life-changing event.
+In the Gospel of John, 'the hour' will not be fulfilled until the supreme moment when Jesus shows the fullness of his love for both his Father and for all people-the moment when he is 'lifted up' on the cross.
+This story is about much more than performing a miracle at a wedding feast.
+In performing this sign, Jesus reveals something of the power and glory of God that operates in and through him.
+It is this revelation of God's glory that has a transformative effect on Jesus' disciples as they come to believe in him.
+The miracle at Cana announces the richness of God's gifts that Jesus has come to dispense.
+For the disciples-and for all who come to believe in Jesus-this is a life-changing event.

-- · In what ways has your encounter with the richness of God's bounty been a life-changing experience? - How do you now experience the abundance of God in your life?
+- How has your own encounter with the richness of God's bounty been a life-changing experience? - How do you now experience God's abundance in your life?